xfqwdsj/IAmNotADeveloper/CONTRIBUTING.md

    Keep your commit history clear and concise.
 Please write meaningful commit messages for each change.

-4. **Push your branch and open a Pull Request**
+4. **Push your branch and open a Pull request**

-   Push your branch to GitHub and open a [Pull Request (PR)](https://github.com/xfqwdsj/IAmNotADeveloper/pulls) in this repository.
-Please describe your changes and motivation in detail in the PR description.
+   Push your branch to GitHub and open a [Pull request (PR)](https://github.com/xfqwdsj/IAmNotADeveloper/pulls) in this repository.
+Please describe your changes and the motivation in detail in the PR description.

 5. **Code review**